signalpoint/angular-drupal/README.md

 # Setup and Configuration

-As usual, be sure to include the angular-drupal.js file in your app (typically in the index.html file somewhere after you include angular.js):
+As usual, be sure to include the `angular-drupal.js` file in your app.
+This typically is included via the index.html file somewhere after you include the `angular.js` file:

 ```
 <script src="angular-drupal.js"></script>